-Thomas Edward Patrick Brady Jr. (born August 3, 1977) is an American football player.
-From 2001 to 2020, he was the starting quarterback for the New England Patriots, then moved to the Tampa Bay Buccaneers in 2020.
+Thomas Edward Patrick Brady Jr. (born August 3, 1977) is an American Football player.
+From 2001 to 2019, he was the starting quarterback for the New England Patriots, then moved to the Tampa Bay Buccaneers in 2020.
 Brady is widely recognized as one of the greatest quarterbacks in NFL history, with many (even his critics and opponents) arguing that he is the greatest due to a resume of championships and career statistics that dwarf those of every other player who has played the position.note

 Tom Brady has been a popular spokesman for several brands including Gillette, Dodge, Under Armour, Uggs, and Citizen watches.
 He has made guest appearances on Family Guy and Entourage.
 Additionally he had a cameo as himself in Ted 2, directed by Patriots Fan Seth MacFarlane and starring frequent Patriots owner's box guest Mark Wahlberg.
 He also had a small speaking role in Stuck on You with another Patriots megafan Matt Damon.
 He is also on the cover of Madden NFL 18, which even got a G.O.A.T.
 Edition inspired by him, and shared a cover with Patrick Mahomes (QB, Kansas City Chiefs) for Madden NFL 22.note He was in a relationship with Bridget Moynahan for two years, a union that produced a son.
 The two have remained Amicable Exes.
 He married Brazilian model Gisele Bündchen in 2009, and they have a daughter and a son.

 Tropes related to his works: